artificial-scientist-lab/esQuerantoWeb/README.md

 L(theta) = ||U(theta) - F_M||²_F / (2M)
 ```

-The task is deliberately simple: its purpose is not to demonstrate a new optical design, but to provide a controlled benchmark of the differentiable simulation.
+The task is deliberately simple.
+Its purpose is not to demonstrate a new optical design, but to provide a controlled benchmark for the differentiable simulation and optimization pipeline.

 ## Gradient-evaluation time

 We measure the time required to evaluate the loss and its gradient while varying:

-- the number of modes `M`;
+* the number of optical modes `M`;
-- the number of trainable optical parameters.
+* the number of trainable optical parameters.

-JAX uses reverse-mode automatic differentiation to compute the gradient of a scalar loss.
-The different components of the gradient are obtained through a common backward pass, rather than through an independent circuit evaluation for every parameter.
+JAX uses reverse-mode automatic differentiation to compute the gradient of a scalar loss [4,5].
+The different components of the gradient are obtained through a shared backward pass, rather than through an independent circuit evaluation for each parameter.

-Together with JIT compilation and accelerator-oriented array operations, this explains why increasing the number of trainable parameters does not produce a proportional increase in evaluation time.
+Together with just-in-time compilation and accelerator-oriented array operations, this explains why increasing the number of trainable parameters does not produce a proportional increase in evaluation time.

-The dominant increase is instead associated with `M`, since larger interferometers contain more optical elements and require larger forward and backward computations.
+The dominant increase is instead associated with `M`, because larger interferometers contain more optical elements and require larger forward and backward computations.

 <p align="center">
   <img